Let's Talk

 Accessibility

-Accessibility in a website means that people with disabilities can use the site — either on their own or with assistive devices — and benefit from it.
+Accessibility in a website means that people with disabilities can use the site — either on their own or with assistive devices — and benefit from it

 ADA Compliance